gheenc/Computational-Methods/pset1/README.md

 for age, count in duplicate_ages:
     print(f"Age: {age}, Count: {count}")
 ```
-Extra Credit: A binary search is not possible with duplicate items [0].
+Extra Credit: A binary search is not possible with duplicate items.
 So, another method would need to be chosen at 1.e and after.

 ![histogram of age distribution of patients](age_distribution.png)